-The rest of this chapter outlines xv6's services-processes, memory, file descriptors, pipes, and a file system-and illustrates them with code snippets and discussions of how the shell, which is the primary user interface to traditional Unix-like systems, uses them.
+The rest of this chapter outlines xv6's services-processes, memory, file descriptors, pipes, and a file system-and illustrates them with code snippets and discussions of how the shell, Unix's command-line user interface, uses them.
 The shell's use of system calls illustrates how carefully they have been designed.

 The shell is an ordinary program that reads commands from the user and executes them.
-The fact that the shell is a user program and not part of the kernel, illustrates the power of the system call interface: there is nothing special about the shell.
+The fact that the shell is a user program, and not part of the kernel, illustrates the power of the system call interface: there is nothing special about the shell.
 It also means that the shell is easy to replace; as a result, modern Unix systems have a variety of shells to choose from, each with its own user interface and scripting features.
 The xv6 shell is a simple implementation of the essence of the Unix Bourne shell.
 Its implementation can be found at (user/sh.c:1).